A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Case Study: Peterson's Mutual Exclusion Algorithm

-In order to pinpoint what these privileged conditions are, let $\sv{shared}$ be a variable representing some resource that both, $\mv{cs}_0$ and $\mv{cs}_1$, will access for reading and writing.
-Moreover, let $P_0, Q_0$ and $P_1, Q_1$ be some given predicates that can depend on the values of $\sv{shared}$ such that, \eg $P_0 \sv{shared}$ will represent a precondition of the critical section $\mv{cs}_0$ whereas $Q_0 \sv{shared}$ -- its postcondition.
-Thus, the relevant properties that critical sections shall exhibit can be sketched by means of the following extended Hoare triples:
+First of all, in order to pin down the mentioned privileged conditions, let $\sv{shared}$ be a state variable representing the resource to which both threads may request access for reading and writing.
+Further, let $P_0, Q_0$ and $P_1, Q_1$ be some given predicates on the values of $\stsp\sv{shared}\stsp$ so that \eg by $P_0 \sv{shared}$ (as explained in Section~\ref{Sb:parallel-rule} this is actually a shorthand for the set of states $\{\sigma | P_0 \sigma\sv{shared} \}$) we can address the precondition of the critical section $\mv{cs}_0$ and by $Q_0 \sv{shared}$ -- its postcondition.
+Thus, the properties that the critical sections shall exhibit in presence of interleaving can initially be sketched by means of the following extended Hoare triples:

-Among the relies, the equation $\sv{shared} = \sv{shared}\pr$ essentially makes out the half of the privileged conditions mentioned above: each critical section can locally assume that its counterpart does not modify $\sv{shared}$.
-Another half of the privileged conditions will consequently amount to \emph{the absence} of the same equation among the yet entirely open guarantees: its presence there would simply preclude any modifications of $\sv{shared}$ within $\mv{cs}_0$ and $\mv{cs}_1$, discarding thus also any obligation to enable them exclusive access to the shared resource.
+Among the relies, the equation $\sv{shared} = \sv{shared}\pr$ in principle makes out the half of the privileged conditions: each critical section can locally assume that the opposite thread does not modify $\sv{shared}$, addressing thus the core effect of mutual exclusion.
+Another half of the privileged conditions will accordingly amount to \emph{the absence} of the same equation among the yet entirely open guarantees: its presence there would simply preclude any modifications of $\sv{shared}$ within $\mv{cs}_0$ and $\mv{cs}_1$, confining the scope of reasoning to instances of $\mv{cs}_0$ and $\mv{cs}_1$ for which $\mv{cs}_0 \!\parallel\! \mv{cs}_1$ would actually be a more efficient alternative to $\op{mutex} \mv{cs}_0 \stdsp \mv{cs}_1$.

-The parallel increment example in Section~\ref{Sb:parallel-rule} has stressed the occasional necessity of appealing to auxiliary variables in order to make the parallel composition rule applicable.
-The situation here is similar: the verification process will require access to the information whether a thread has performed its assignment to $\sv{turn}$ or not which can only be indicated by means of an auxiliary variable.
-The definitions of $\op{thread\_aux}_0$ and $\op{thread\_aux}_1$,

-shown in Figure~\ref{fig:pm-aux}, employ $\sv{turn\_aux}_0$ and $\sv{turn\_aux}_1$ to this end.
-Then the auxiliary model of the mutual exclusion algorithm is accordingly defined by